Berri

 Berri features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 60.4% of all households, including 17.9% couples with children, 26.0% couples without children, and 15.2% single parent families.
-Non-family households constitute the remaining 39.6%, with lone person households at 36.2% and group households comprising 3.5%.
-The median household size is 2.1 people, which is smaller than the Rest of SA average of 2.3.
+Family households dominate at 60.4% of all households, comprising 17.9% couples with children, 26.0% couples without children, and 15.2% single parent families.
+Non-family households make up the remaining 39.6%, with lone person households at 36.2% and group households comprising 3.5% of the total.
+The median household size of 2.1 people is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households